 Chicken stir-fried in a wok.

 Step 5: Turn off the heat and gently stir in the holy basil leaves until slightly wilted.
-Serve immediately with jasmine rice.
-Optionally, serve with prik nam pla (Thai chili fish sauce) and garnish with sliced cucumbers for a refreshing side.
+Serve immediately with jasmine rice and a fried egg if you like.
+Optionally, add prik nam pla ( a Thai chili fish sauce) and garnish with sliced cucumbers.
 Enjoy!

 Close-up of Thai basil chicken stir-fry in a pan.